NeelM0906/Chalo/README.md

 - The frontend uses Vite with React 19 and TypeScript
 - The backend uses FastAPI with Pydantic for data validation
 - CORS is configured to allow requests from the frontend development server
-- The current backend includes placeholder data - replace with your custom recommendation engine
+- Backend is fully integrated with Google Maps (Geocoding, Places, Distance Matrix) and includes an AI agent endpoint

-## Google Maps API Setup
+## Google Maps and AI Setup

-The backend uses Google Maps APIs for location data.
+The backend uses Google Maps APIs for location data and optionally Gemini for conversational generation.
 You'll need:

 1. **Google Cloud Project** with billing enabled
 2. **Enable these APIs:**
    - Geocoding API
    - Places API (New)
    - Distance Matrix API
-3. **Create an API key** with appropriate restrictions
+3. **Create API keys** with appropriate restrictions
+   - Server key for Places/Geocoding/Distance Matrix: `GOOGLE_PLACES_API_KEY`
+   - Browser key for Maps Embed: `MAPS_EMBED_API_KEY`
+   - Optional Gemini key: `GEMINI_API_KEY`
-4. **Add the API key** to `backend/.env`
+4. **Add keys** to `backend/.env`

 ### API Usage
 - **Geocoding**: Convert addresses to coordinates